ParanoidUser/yolo/CHANGEME.md

+153 bottles of rum on the wall, 151 bottles of rum!
+You take one down, you pass it around, 150 bottles of rum on the wall.

 152 bottles of rum on the wall, 151 bottles of rum!
 You take one down, you pass it around, 150 bottles of rum on the wall.